Saint-Tropez vacation rentals

 The best times to stay in Saint Tropez are during the months of May, June, and September, when the weather is warm but not sweltering, and pleasantly cool sea breezes waft over the region.
 If you visit during these months, consider participating in events such as Les Bravades de Saint-Tropez, in May, where Saint Tropez celebrates its patron saint, or the Voiles Latines, a celebration of Latin rig boats.
 In June, locals dress up for Bravades des Espagnols, a festival commemorating Saint Tropez’s victory over a Spanish fleet in 1637, and enjoy Fête de la Musique, a celebration of all forms of music, from folk to classical.
 September brings with it Les Voiles de Saint Tropez, an annual regatta that ends the Mediterranean sailing season and features upwards of 300 yachts competing in a week of races.

-What are the top things to do in Saint-Tropez?
+Top things to do in Saint-Tropez

 Citadelle de Saint-Tropez